semanticsean/ATAT/roadmap.md

 🚩 summarize not working
 🚩 agent confusion / context awareness of each other
-🚩 duplicate and triplicate responses, especially in detail 🚩 atlas awareness
+🚩 duplicate and triplicate responses, especially in detail 🚩 email formatting needs to be its own class / set of tools 🚩 atlas awareness
 🚩 create airbnb manager
 🚩 new orion